No login is necessary to apply for scholarships.

 - Computer Science

 - Data Science

 - Environmental Science

 - Geographic Information Science

-The Math/Science Scholarship Competition takes place virtually/online in February 2023.
+The Math/Science Scholarship Competition takes place virtually/online on Friday, February 2, 2024.
 If selected to compete, candidates will be invited to the virtual/online competition where they will take a comprehensive written examination, choosing four of the following six subject areas that assess their scientific literacy: biology, chemistry, computer science, geoscience, mathematics, and physics.